dss-extensions/dss_capi/docs/dss_properties.md

+# This document moved

+**See the updated version at [https://dss-extensions.org/dss_properties.html](https://dss-extensions.org/dss_properties.html)**

+The new version contains more information and has better formatting.
+We will further improve it with time.

+We will keep the original version here for a short while, but note it hasn't been updated for newer versions.

+---

 # DSS Extensions: OpenDSS Commands and Properties

----

 **This document was generated from:** `DSS C-API Library version 0.10.7 revision 47422ccbb833c89de64d8941c520d106c9e7d0d4 based on OpenDSS SVN 2963 (v7/classic variation) MVMULT [FPC 3.2.0] (64-bit build)`